Wellington High School, New Zealand

 Wellington High School is a co-educational secondary school in the CBD of Wellington, New Zealand.
 It has a roll of approximately 1600 students.
 It was founded in 1886 as the Wellington College of Design (later the Wellington Technical School), to provide a more practical education than that offered by the existing schools.
 In 1905 it became the first coeducational daytime Technical College in New Zealand.
 It is one of only two coeducational secondary schools in Wellington (along with Onslow College), and one of only a handful in the country, that does not have a school uniform.

 Many of the current buildings date from the 1980s and are in the neo-brutalist style.

 Wellington High School, and the institutions from which the current school evolved, have a significant place in the history of public education in New Zealand.

 History

 Wellington College of Design and Wellington Technical School

 What is now Wellington High School was founded in 1886 by Arthur Dewhurst Riley as the Wellington College of Design.
 Riley was a pioneer of technical and vocational education in New Zealand and his views influenced the Manual and Technical Instruction Act of 1900.

 The college was the first technical school in New Zealand, the students were teenagers who had entered the workforce after primary school and the classes were trade focused and in the evenings.
-Students paid a fee's to attend.
+Students paid a fee to attend.

-In 1891 the school became Wellington Technical School and it moved to its present site on Taranaki Street from Mercer Street in 1922, under the supervision of its then director, John Henry Howell.
+In 1891 the school became Wellington Technical School and it moved to its present site on Taranaki Street from Wakefield Street in 1922, under the supervision of its then director, John Henry Howell.